open-telemetry/opentelemetry-demo/test/README.md

 1. Using black box-testing, calling gRPC services and validating their direct response
-2. Using Trace-based tests, calling services and validating their direct response as well as the distributed traces they generate
+2. Using Trace-based tests, calling both HTTP and gRPC services and validating their direct response as well as the distributed traces they generate

 ## Testing gRPC services as black boxes